daonuts/capped-voting-app/README.md

 # Capped Voting

-*Capped Voting* is a voting scheme where vote weight is determined by the minimum of two token balances.
-Typically this may be a where 1 of the tokens is non-transferable and representative of reputation or contribution; and the other token is a transferable, currency-like token.
+Capped Voting is a vote scheme with weight determined by the minimum of two token balances.
+For example, one token may be non-transferable and representative of reputation or contribution; and the other token is a transferable, currency-like token.